saltstack/salt/doc/topics/tutorials/multimaster_pki.rst

 Multiple Masters For A Minion
 -----------------------------

-Configuring multiple masters on a minion is done by specifying two settings.
-A list of masters and what type of master is defined:
+Configuring multiple masters on a minion is done by specifying two settings:

+- a list of masters addresses
+- what type of master is defined

 .. code-block:: yaml